Cycles for Blender: Making Pixel Style

 What hardware should I use to reduce rendering time in blender?
 In the production of blender, it takes a lot of time to render.
 While there are many factors that can affect rendering time, which hardware can speed up rendering time?
 Although a properly configured hardware will increase efficiency, you can choose different hardware for different production processes.

 3D design and production can generally be roughly divided into several major steps: Modeling, UV Mapping, Texturing and Shaders, Rigging, Animation, Lighting, Rendering Setting, Compositing.
-This step is the most important step in the final product, the final rendering, and always using a in this step.
+This step is the most important step in the final product, the final rendering, and always using a render farm in this step.

 Professional graphics cards are optimized for professional 3D design software, so they are more accurate on the display.
 Professional graphics cards can make your previews more realistic.
 Improve the speed of modeling and the performance of materials in 3D.
 Professional graphics can also greatly reduce the load on the CPU during the production process.
 For example, if you move a complex model, the game graphics card will be skipped and not smooth, resulting in inaccurate movement.
 It may move many times and still Unable to move to the exact location.
 However, whether the display is wrong, whether the operation is smooth or stable, will greatly affect the efficiency of production, and even affect the mood of the producer.